cosmos/sdk-tutorials/voter/troubleshoot-poll.md

 **Problem** The voter app in Vue is locked. ![voter locked screenshot](./voter-locked.png)

 **Cause** The front end app automatically locks when the app is reset.
+The app is reset when you make changes to the code, for example, adding a type.

 **Solution**